toban/wiki-eventstream-viewer/README.md

 ## Keyboard shortcuts

 ## Filter configuration

+This is the first menu, you need to enter a comma separated filter.

 | Syntax      | Description             |
 | ----------- | ----------------------- |
 | enter       | Apply filter            |

 ## Filter table

+After filter is configured any hits on the `event.data` object will land in the upper most table.

 | Syntax      | Description             |
 | ----------- | ----------------------- |